ccywch/crackGFW/README.md

 # crackGFW
-In this tutorial, I will introduce the procedures to set up shadowsocks tp jump the Great Fire Wall in China.
+In this tutorial, I will introduce the procedures to set up shadowsocks tp jump the [Great Fire Wall (GFW)](https://en.wikipedia.org/wiki/Great_Firewall) in China.
 Apart from the shadowsocks, we also need to have a VPS as the server, and we use Digital Ocean in this article.